Dentistry | Oral Health

 - Bachelor of Oral Health

-The 2018 Dental Surgery and Oral Health Admissions Guide contains detailed information about the degrees’ current admissions criteria, requirements and eligibility.
-Failure to read it will not be grounds for special consideration.
+Admission guides contain detailed information about the degrees’ current admissions criteria, requirements and eligibility.
+Failure to read the admission guide for your program will not be grounds for special consideration.

 The Faculty of Health and Medical Sciences reserves the right to change these admission criteria and processes without notice.
 If you’re thinking of applying at some stage in the future, be sure to check back.

 Are you an international student wishing to study undergraduate dentistry or oral health?
-See our step-by-step international students application guide for more information about how to apply.
+See our international applicant admission guides (above) and the step-by-step international students application guide for more information about how to apply.

 Postgraduate coursework degrees